Fred Perry: the icon and the outcast

 Wimbledon record: 1977 win over Betty Stove was one of over 20 appearances

 Other achievements: remarkable 55 singles titles in 26-year career, including grand slam events in USA (1968) and Australia (1972)

-Before Andy Murray’s victory at Wimbledon, few British men have even come close to taking the singles crown since Perry:
+Before Andy Murray's victory at Wimbledon, few British men had even come close to taking the singles crown since Perry:

 HW ‘Bunny’ Austin (1906–2000)

 Claims to fame: last British man to reach Wimbledon singles final; among first to wear shorts on the famous grass courts

 Wimbledon record: reached latter stages several times; soundly beaten in final by Americans Ellsworth Vines (1932) and Donald Budge (1938)

 Other achievements: superb British number two to Perry in Davis Cup; reached final of French championships (1937)